Albuterol Inhalation Powder

 Keep out of the reach of children and pets.

-Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
+Store between 15 and 30 degrees C (59 and 86 degrees F).
 Keep inhaler away from extreme heat, cold or humidity.
 Get rid of it 13 months after removing it from the foil pouch, when the dose counter reads "0" or after the expiration date, whichever is first.